Where in the World is the World? The Bible and Cosmic Geocentrism

 The heavens declare the glory of God, and the firmament shows His handiwork… In them He has set a tabernacle for the sun, which is like a bridegroom coming out of his chamber, rejoicing like a strong man to run his course.
 Its rising is from one end of the heaven, and its circuit to the other end, and there is nothing hidden from its heat. —Psalm 19:1, 4-6

 Importantly, the saints may catch a glimpse of their Father’s unchanging goodness in his gift of the heavenly lights—the sun, moon, planets, and stars—whose faithful “turnings” in the sky above reliably give us light, warmth, shade, and the ability to reckon time.
-On the other hand, those same lights stand in stark contrast to God, since their position is always changing—along with the shadows that are cast by their “turning”—whereas God changes not (Mal.
-3:6).
-We see then that James—who may well have been aware of ancient (Greek) heliocentric cosmologies—nevertheless fully embraced the faith of his fathers, presupposing as he did a stationary Earth above which all the heavenly lights are steadfastly “turning” (revolving) in their appointed courses.
-(2)
+On the other hand, those same lights stand in stark contrast to God, since their position is always changing—along with the shadows that are cast by their “turning”—whereas God changes not (Malachi 3:6).
+We see then that James—who may well have been aware of ancient (Greek) heliocentric cosmologies—nevertheless fully embraced the faith of his fathers, presupposing as he did a stationary Earth above which all the heavenly lights are steadfastly “turning” (revolving) in their appointed courses.2

 - “Phenomenological” Language?

 When modern readers come upon the passages we have just cited, they typically react in one of two ways.
-If, on the one hand, they are of skeptical turn of mind, they will simply dismiss such texts as yet another “proof” that the Bible is a mythological artifact of pre-scientific man in his spiritual and cultural infancy.
+If, on the one hand, they are skeptics, they will simply dismiss such texts as yet another “proof” that the Bible is a mythological artifact of pre-scientific man in his spiritual and cultural infancy.
 If, on the other hand, they are respectful of the evidence pointing to the Bible’s divine inspiration, they will try to interpret such texts “phenomenologically.”
 That is, they will say, “The (inspired) writers were simply using the language of appearance.
 Today we know that the sun does not really rise or go down.
 Rather, the Earth, rotating on its axis before the sun (and moon), makes it appear as if this is the case.
 Thus, the Bible is simply speaking from ‘the Earth’s reference frame.’
 It gives us the language of common sense experience, while science gives us the language of truth and reality.”

 Though the latter approach is popular even among strict biblical creationists, there are a number of good reasons why seekers should think twice before embracing it.

 In sum, the geocentric passages—unlike those describing the shape of the Earth—are abundant, consistent, and undergirded by explicitly cosmological texts.
-This is why history provides us with no biblical theologians who believed in a flat Earth, but with many who believed that the sun, moon, and stars go around a spherical Earth situated at rest in the midst of all.
+This is why history provides us with no biblical theologians who believed in a flat Earth, but with many who believed that the sun, moon, and stars go around a spherical Earth situated at rest in the midst of all (here).

 - Joshua’s Long Day

 These considerations bring us to a brief discussion of Joshua’s Long Day.
-This well-known Bible story, which served as a potent theological weapon against the early Copernicans, is among the most impressive bastions of geocentricity to be found in the scriptures.
+This well-known Bible story, which served as a potent theological weapon against the early Copernicans, is among the most impressive bastions of geocentricity to be found in Scripture.
 As we are about to see, it not only powerfully resists “phenomenological” interpretations, but also contributes decisively to their demise.
 Let us turn to it now.

-In Joshua 9-10 we read of Joshua and the Israelites going to war against a great confederation of Canaanite kings.
+In Joshua 9-10 we read of Joshua and the Israelites going to war against a great confederacy of Canaanite kings.
 When the battle was finally joined, God worked mightily in behalf of his people, strengthening them for victory in direct combat, and further assisting them by casting down hailstones upon their foes.
 Joshua, however, found that he needed still more time to complete the rout.
 So he petitioned God, thereby securing a final intervention that stood out far above all the rest:

 Then Joshua spoke to the LORD in the day the LORD delivered up the Amorites before the children of Israel, and he said in the sight of Israel, “O Sun, stand still over Gibeon; and O Moon, in the Valley of Aijalon.”
 So the sun stood still, and the moon stopped, till the people avenged themselves of their enemies.
 Is this not written in the book of Jasher?
 So the sun stood still in the midst of heaven, and did not hasten to go down for about a whole day.
-And there has been no day like that before it or after it, when the LORD heeded the voice of a man, for the LORD fought for Israel. —Joshua 10:12-14, cf. Habakkuk 3:11
+And there has been no day like that before it or after it, when the LORD heeded the voice of a man, for the LORD fought for Israel. —Joshua 10:12-14, cf; Habakkuk 3:11

 Finally, we must not overlook the significance of the moon’s having stood still as well.
 For what is the simplest, most natural implication of this notable fact, if not that the sun, just like the moon, normally makes a daily circuit above the Earth?
 The text says that sun and moon both stopped.
-Therefore, sun and moon both were moving, and moving with the same kind of (orbital) motion.
+Therefore, the sun and moon both were moving, and moving with the same kind of (orbital) motion.
 Moreover, we may be sure that the “real” miracle was not, as some heliocentrists have suggested, that the Earth stopped rotating on its axis beneath the sun.
-For if that had been the case, then it is indeed true that the motion of the moon would not have been apparent to the Israelite’s naked eye.
-Nevertheless, since the heliocentric model also posits a monthly journey of the moon around the Earth, the moon would still have been in motion.
-Yet the Bible says that it stood still.
-For all these reasons, pre-Copernican interpreters gladly received this text at face value: They confessed that the sun and moon really did pause in their regular motions above a stationary Earth.
+For if that had been the case, then it is indeed true that the motion of the moon would not have been apparent to the Israelite’s naked eye; however, since the heliocentric model also posits a monthly journey of the moon around the Earth, the moon would still have been in motion.
+Yet the Bible says it stood still.
+For all these reasons pre-Copernican interpreters took this text at face value: They confessed that the sun and moon really did pause in their regular motions above a stationary Earth.

-However, modern interpreters, constrained by their allegiance to the Copernican theory, have been forced to depart from simplicity and seek out exotic, non-geocentric explanations.
+But modern interpreters, constrained by their allegiance to the Copernican theory, have been forced to depart from simplicity and seek out exotic, non-geocentric explanations.
 Indeed, they have proven endlessly inventive in doing so.
 Some, of course, simply reject the story out of hand, calling it a mere legend.
 Others, trying to reconcile their Copernicanism with an inspired Bible, argue that God specially refracted the light of the sun and moon; that he temporarily changed the inclination of the axis of the Earth so that Gibeon became the North Pole for one day; that he slowed the rotation of the Earth, or placed clouds over the sun, or caused his people (fortuitously) to hallucinate a longer day.
 The list goes embarrassingly on.
+(See here)

 All of these strained interpretations have one common and painfully obvious flaw: They are motivated by a desire to avoid the plain sense of the text.
 The text says that the sun and moon stood still.
 Logically, this entails that they were first in motion, then stopped, and then—after about a day, when victory was complete—began to move again.
 Admittedly, none of this logically requires that the Earth itself remained at rest beneath the sun and moon.
 Most would agree, however, that this is by far the most natural conclusion.
 Moreover, when our text is read in light of the Bible’s pervasive geostationism, that conclusion becomes positively compelling.

-Seekers of cosmological truth should understand that the story of Joshua’s Long Day (along with one or two other’s like it) is an especially important piece of biblical testimony since, among other things, it so powerfully anchors down the geocentric interpretation of the rest of the Earth-sun passages in the Bible.
+Seekers of cosmological truth should understand that the story of Joshua’s Long Day (along with one or two others like it) is an especially important piece of biblical testimony since, among other things, it so powerfully anchors down the geocentric interpretation of the rest of the Earth-sun passages in the Bible.
 To say the same thing negatively, it decisively refutes the phenomenological interpretation of those passages.
-And indeed, some would say it was providentially designed to do this very thing.
+And indeed, some would say it was providentially designed to do so.
 Yes, in speaking of the rising and the setting of the sun the biblical authors speak of how things appear.
-But the story of Joshua’s Long Day—confirmed as it is by widespread extra-biblical evidence—assures us that how things appear is how they really are.
-(3) So does the cosmology of Genesis 1.
+But the story of Joshua’s Long Day—confirmed as it is by widespread extra-biblical evidence—assures us that how things appear is how they really are.3 So does the cosmology of Genesis 1.
 So does the fact that the God of the Bible always tells the truth.
 So does the fact that he could easily have told us something else if something else were the truth.
 So does the fact that he hasn’t.